What Is On-Page SEO? How to Do On-Page Optimization in 2025

 You can check the status of your internal linking with a free tool like Screaming Frog.

-11. Structured data: Add schema markup
+11. Add schema markup

 If you want your page to display prominently in the SERPs, use schema markup.
 Schema markup, or structured data, is code that helps search engines better understand and categorize web pages.